-Air Canada has major hubs in three Canadian cities (Toronto, Montreal and Vancouver).
+Air Canada has major hubs in four Canadian cities (Toronto, Montreal, Vancouver and Calgary).
 Its extensive global network provides scheduled passenger service directly to 64 Canadian destinations, 52 destinations in the United States and 78 in Europe, the Middle East, Asia, Australia, the Caribbean, Mexico, Central America and South America.
 Air Canada and its Air Canada Express regional partners operate on average 1,500 scheduled flights each day.
 Together with its Star Alliance™ partner airlines, staralliance.com, Air Canada offers service to 1,321 airports in 193 countries and provides reciprocal top tier frequent flyer benefits.

 Air Canada has capacity purchase agreements with a number of Canadian regional airlines that supplement its North American network with Air Canada Express service.
 The airlines operating Air Canada Express flights on behalf of Air Canada are: Jazz Aviation LP, Sky Regional Airlines Inc., Air Georgian Ltd. and Exploits Valley Air Services (EVAS).